Jaymee-Ericca-7/Online_Library_Management_System/README.md

 - admin assigns a user as manager - Denise

 Features to be added:
-- borrowing-returning system - Denise
+- borrowing-returning system - Denise (but wait till I (jaymee) finish the book instance part for this part :>)
 - security features indicated in specs - Enoch & Jan